 CPUC Approves Energy Storage Net Metering

-Last week brought a big policy win for energy storage developers in California.
-The California Public Utilities Commission (CPUC) approved a decision that will allow customers with energy storage systems to receive credits for storage energy that is sent back to the grid, as long as the storage system charges entirely from solar.
+NEM paired storage is now in effect for all of the three main California investor-owned utilities (IOUs).
+In February, the California Public Utilities Commission (CPUC) approved a decision that will allow customers with energy storage systems to receive credits for storage energy that is sent back to the grid, as long as the storage system charges entirely from solar.
 In the past, customers were only allowed to receive credits from the excess energy produced by a solar system exported to the grid, but now, with some stipulations, energy exports from a battery with receive full NEM credit.
 The decision also softens the rules on the metering requirements of NEM paired storage systems larger than 10 kW.
 Assuming the control configuration is certified to a national standard or utility-approved testing procedure, power control-based options will now suffice.
 This decision follows a petition that was filed by CALSSA (California Solar & Storage Association) in September of 2017.
 The petition was supported by solar and storage industry advocates, as well as the three major California IOU's (PG&E, SCE, SDG&E).